-One of the questions I’m asked the most is, “Which credit card should I get?”
-There’s not a one-size-fits-all answer – the best card for you depends on factors such as whether you’re already in debt and what kinds of rewards redemptions you prefer.
-Here’s how to narrow it down.
+One of the questions I’m asked the most is, “What credit card should I get?”
+The answer: It depends on what you’re looking for in a card.
+Here’s how to decide.

 There’s not a one-size-fits-all answer, but here’s how to narrow it down: